adamsilver/adamsilver.io-jekyll/_posts/2015-08-16-progressively-enhanced-javascript.md

       };
 	}

-The calling application does this:
+Then the calling application checks that `addClass` is defined before referencing it:

     if(addClass) {
       addClass(el, 'thing');